malargue/aboutJuanFederico/README.md

 # Juan Federico Martinez

-_Thank you for this minute of your life, to a close lookup on me Gracias por este minuto de tu vida para conocerme de cerca_
+_Thank you for this minute of your life, to a close lookup on me. <k>Gracias por este minuto de tu vida para conocerme de cerca</k>_

 <!--
   <<< Author notes: Start of the course >>>